World memories at the National Library

-The National Library houses three UNESCO-designated World Heritage Sites: the 1766 Freedom of the Press Act, the Dag Hammarskjöld Collection and the Astrid Lindgren Archive.
+The National Library houses three pieces of documentary heritage that have been inscribed in Unescos Memory of the World International Register: the 1766 Freedom of the Press Act, the Dag Hammarskjöld Collection and the Astrid Lindgren Archive.

-World Heritage Sites are documents or collections in archives or libraries that are considered to be of great value to humanity.
-They are designated by UNESCO, with the aim of promoting the preservation of collections and ensuring their accessibility both now and in the future.
+The Memory of the World Programme is an international initiative that recognises documentary heritage of global importance, with the aim of promoting the preservation of collections and ensuring their accessibility both now and in the future.

 Freedom of the Press Act of 1766